 Take this situation, for instance.
 A few weeks ago, a tourism board grabbed one of our photos, removed the watermark and replaced it with their own before posting it in its Facebook page.
 The page admin ignored my messages requesting for them to take down the photograph (hello Catanduanes Tourism Board, yes I am referring to you).
 I was in a conundrum because although I want to uphold our copyright, I also didn’t want to offend or burn bridges.

 I posted about this online.
 Whereas in the local group I got a single reply, I received much more support in FTB.
 At least two bloggers even posted in the tourism board’s page to protest or get its attention, and before the day ended an official finally replied to one of my messages.

 Aside from this active support system, I also benefited from guest posting and link exchanges.
 I was able to raise our blog’s domain authority enough to rank high in Google in my posts this year.
 In fact, our stats have more than doubled compared to that from the last quarter of last year.

 Have I found my tribe?

 I don’t know, to be honest.
-I guess I don’t want to assume because it would seriously hurt if something happened and I find my ass out of any groups that I like.
-I’m thankful that I didn’t feel alone, and I can even write a mushy letter of gratitude to all the international bloggers who helped or supported us in one way or another.
+I guess I don’t want to assume because it would seriously hurt if somehow I get kicked out.
+This happened before — I inadvertently broke a group rule, got no warning whatsoever and was banned.
+Anyway, I’m thankful that I don’t feel alone, and I can even write a mushy letter of gratitude to all the international bloggers who helped or supported us in one way or another.